-Earlier this year I discovered PandaBed.com, a new website to find accommodation in Asia.
+Earlier this year I discovered PandaBed.com (update - the site no longer exist), a new website to find accommodation in Asia.
 Pandabed is not about Hotels, it's more about staying in local apartments, bed & breakfast accommodations, villas, and private residences.
 I like to have unique stays from time to time, rather staying with locals than in a hotel.

 I was about to plan a trip to South Korea and PandaBed offered some unique places to stay, such as sleeping in a traditional Hanok Village in Seoul!
 Until that day I haven't heard of Hanok villages, but the pictures looked intriguing...
 I was eager to learn more about it.